HParker/HParker.github.io/projects.md

 - [Dirty Cop](https://github.com/melch/dirtycop) A rubocop plugin that only checks syntax on modified lines in your working directory

+- [aasm](https://github.com/aasm/aasm) Some interesting code to provide a state machine that works well with Rails.
+I am not sure I would suggest it for new projects, but I do have some code in there.

 ## Gems

 - [Sock Drawer](https://github.com/HParker/sock-drawer) Web Socket manager with redis